NES Classic Edition: Release

 Nintendo produced about 2.3 million NES Classic Editions over the next five months.
 By April 13, 2017, Nintendo announced it was ceasing production of the unit, with final shipments sent out within the next few days.

 Nintendo's decision to stop production of the console was met with criticism due to consumer's lack of awareness of the limited availability of the console, as described below.
 Following the announcement of the Super NES Classic Edition, which served as a counterpart to the NES Classic Edition but for Super Nintendo Entertainment System (SNES) titles, Nintendo announced that it would also resume production of the NES Classic Edition in 2018.
 Nintendo brought renewed shipments of the system on June 29, 2018, with production of the system expected to continue throughout the year.

-Upon its re-release in June 2018, the NES Classic Mini sold more units than the PS4, Xbox One, and the Nintendo Switch.
+Upon its re-release in June 2018, the NES Classic Mini sold more units than the Nintendo Switch, PlayStation 4, and Xbox One.

 Combined sales of the NES and SNES Classic editions by September 30, 2018, exceeded 10 million units.

 On December 13, 2018, Reggie Fils-Aimé affirmed that both the NES and SNES Classic Editions would not be restocked after the 2018 holiday season, nor does Nintendo anticipate producing any similar mini-console version of its other home consoles in the near future.